Learn how to design fat-tree networks and use our simple tool for designing your own interconnection networks!

 This wiring is uneven, and also the two core switches are unevenly loaded with packet processing.
 Instead, you can distribute links more uniformly: a bundle of 3 links to the first core switch, and a bundle of 2 links to the second:

-(Note with regard to this particular case that in Fig. 3 you could just connect all edge switches to only one core switch: for the blocking factor Bl=4 you need 25 ports, and it has 24, which is almost as good.
+(Note with regard to this particular case that in Fig. 3 you could just connect all edge switches to only one core switch: for the blocking factor Bl=4 chosen for this example you need 25 ports, and it has 24, which is almost as good.
 There are situations when two core switches are still preferable: (a) when you need improved reliability: the second core switch brings reliability through redundancy, and (b) when you are planning future expansion of your network; see the next section, “Designing for expandability”).

 There is one more thing you might want to keep in mind.
 There are core switches with CXP connectors, and there are cables that “fan out” from one CXP connector to three standard QSFP connectors found on regular InfiniBand devices (see example from Finisar below).
 This way, if you arrange links in bundles of B=3, you can implement each bundle with this type of cable:

 When you try to expand your network, you will need more edge switches.
 But what is worse, sooner or later you will also need more core switches as well.
 The wiring between the layers is intricate, and if you want to expand your network, you would need to re-wire many connections.
 This is a costly and error-prone process.

 But fortunately, there is a better way to cope with it.
 You just have to design your core level in such a way that it has enough spare ports to accommodate the largest future expansion.